-The Bluetooth menu is only visible when My Bluetooth Places is active.
+NOTE: The Bluetooth menu is visible only when My Bluetooth Places is active.

-4.5.1 Periodic Search for Devices
+5.1 Periodic Search For Devices

-Bluetooth can be configured to automatically search for devices on a regular basis (Bluetooth Configuration Panel > Discovery tab).
+Bluetooth can be configured to search automatically for devices on a regular basis (Bluetooth Configuration Panel > Discovery tab).

 One of the advantages of Bluetooth is the mobility that the wireless connections allow.
 However, mobility means that devices may move in or out of connection range during the time between the automatic updates performed by Bluetooth.
 To be certain that the displayed list of devices in the neighborhood is current, or if automatic periodic inquiry is not enabled, force an update of the device list using the technique described in Search for Devices, above.